asreview/asreview-insights/README.md

 ## Contact

-This extension is part of the ASReview project.
+This extension is part of the ASReview project ([asreview.ai](https://asreview.ai)).
 It is maintained by the maintainers of ASReview LAB.
 See [ASReview LAB](https://github.com/asreview/asreview) for contact information and more resources.